Ashdod: Music and performing arts

 Ashdod is home to the Israeli Andalusian Orchestra, which performs Andalusian classical music.
-It is an Arabic music style that originates from Moorish Iberia or Al-Andalus, has been jealously preserved in its original form by Arab and Jewish musicians of the Maghreb over the centuries, and has left its mark on the cante flamenco, the flamenco singing style, perhaps better known in the West.
 The orchestra was awarded the Israel Prize in 2006.

-Ashdod also has one of the biggest open theaters in Israel - Amphi Ashdod that can hosts more than 6,400 guests.
-The Amphi hosts Ashdod's international art festival "Méditerranée".
+Ashdod also has the Amphi Ashdod theatre.

-The MonArt Centre for the Arts, which includes a ballet school, a music center and the Ashdod Museum of Art, is a performing arts center which comprises different galleries, art schools, studios and events.
-The ambitious architectural complex has been inaugurated in 2003.
-Theatre and concerts are hosted in several cultural venues; the most important are performed at the Ashdod Performing Arts Center, a new 938-seat concert hall of distinct elegance and originality designed by Israeli architect Haim Dotan and inaugurated in 2012 in the city's cultural center.
-Ashdod plays host to many national and international music festivals, including the annual Super Jazz Ashdod Festival managed by Leonid Ptashka.
+Ashdod Performing Arts Center is a 938-seat concert hall inaugurated in 2012 in the city's cultural center.
+Ashdod hosts the annual Super Jazz Ashdod Festival managed by Leonid Ptashka.

-The ACADMA conservatory is a professional educational institute for music and performance studies based in Ashdod.
-Operated under the supervision of the Ministry of Education, the institute was established in 1966, and serves as a home for 600 young musicians in different fields.
+The ACADMA conservatory is a school of music and performance studies based in Ashdod, established in 1966 and operated under the supervision of the Ministry of Education.

 Museums

 The Corinne Mamane Museum of Philistine Culture is worldwide the only museum dedicated to this topic.
 It reopened in 2014 with a new interactive exhibition.
 The Museum displays significant Philistine artifacts form each of the five cities in the Philistine pentapolis.

 The Ashdod Museum of Art, located in the MonArt center (see above at "Music and performing arts"), has 12 galleries and two exhibition halls.
 In an architectural echo of the Louvre, the entrance to the museum is through a glass pyramid.
 In 2003 the internal spaces of the museum were redesigned by the architects Eyal Weizman, Rafi Segal and Manuel Herz.